When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 It’s true, that you get what you pay for, and it isn’t really fair to draw comparisons between the Carrera Crossroad and something like the Ribble SLe or Orbea Gain.
 That would be like comparing chalk and cheese!

-At the end of the day, the Crossroad,does what is says on the tin.
-It may be a bit on the heavy side, and have cheap components, but if you want a no-frills electric road bike then this bike is excellent value for money.
+At the end of the day, the Crossroad does what it says on the tin.
+It may be a bit on the heavy side and have cheap components, but if you want a no-frills electric road bike then this bike is excellent value for money.

 If you’re after a cheap electric road bike, the Crossroad is the only real option available at the moment, and it isn’t a bad one!